StellifySoftware/stellify/README.md

 - No more file templates.

-- Edit your page content right down to element level.
+- Easily edit your page content right down to element level.

 - Variables that display data within elements are themselves variable and therefore your data is completely detached from presentation, giving you the freedom and flexibility that web developers have always craved.